 As the nation works its way through challenging economic times some 75 years later, visitors to Oklahoma can visit a variety of architectural WPA gems, many still in active use.
 Some of these landmark buildings and monuments have become icons in their own right; touring them allows the past to resonate in the present.

 Compelling stories and fascinating tidbits entice travelers.
 For instance, at Greenleaf State Park near Braggs, the rustic lake cabins were built of native stone by the WPA.

-Other WPA works in Oklahoma include a historic 400-seat outdoor amphitheater (one of only two of its kind left in the state) at McLain Rogers Park in Clinton; a stone building protecting Sequoyah’s Cabin in Sallisaw; a distinctively designed pool house and wall in Sayre City Park and the Zoo Amphitheatre in Oklahoma City.
+Other WPA works in Oklahoma include a historic 400-seat outdoor amphitheater (one of only two of its kind left in the state) at McLain Rogers Park in Clinton; a stone building protecting Sequoyah’s Cabin in Sallisaw; a distinctively designed pool house and wall in Sayre City Park.